tytydraco/yessleep/out/The_Boy_at_the_Bus_Stop.md

 “Do you really?”
 I muttered sarcastically.

 “More than you could possibly imagine,” the boy replied coolly.
 “I have guided many people before their time.
 I have comforted both young and old.
-Held the hands of bother murderers and the murdered.
+Held the hands of both murderers and the murdered.
 I have held newborn babies and taken children from their parents embrace.
 I have walked the fields of countless battles.
 I have waded through rivers of blood.
 Wherever I go the dead follow.
 Like moths attracted to a flame.
 You could not comprehend the endless sorrow I must navigate.”

 He wiped a single tear from his eye.
 Within them I saw only grief.
 As if his words had opened an old wound.
 I felt sorry for him.